 It was known that the deficit will increase starting in 2016, partly due to higher interest payments brought on by that spike.
 As you can see, they continue into Trump's administration.
 Most economists think that the 2018 GOP tax plan will sharply drive up the deficit beginning in 2019.
 Only time will tell.

-They both give the reader an idea of the overall standard of living with in America.
-The theory being, the greater the income, especially after tax income, the more there is to spend on finer things in life.
+They both give the reader an idea of the overall standard of living in America.
+The theory being, the greater the income, especially after-tax income, the more there is to spend on finer things in life.